TykTechnologies/tyk-docs-hugo/tyk-docs/content/upgrading-tyk.md

 ### List of releases

-To get the list of image releases for containerised deployments such as Docker and Kubernetes, please visit [docker hub](https://hub.docker.com/r/tykio/tyk-gateway/tags)
+To get the list of image releases for containerised deployments, such as Docker and Kubernetes, please visit [docker hub](https://hub.docker.com/r/tykio/tyk-gateway/tags)

 ### Docker